LBNL-UCB-STI/beam/docs/developers.rst

 one location per row.
 Folders will be mounted during execution of jupyterStar gradle command.
 For windows users - be sure docker is updated and configured to use linux containers.

-Performance Monitoring
-^^^^^^^^^^^^^^^^^^^^^^

-Beam uses `Kamon`_ as a performance monitoring framework.
-It comes with a nice API to instrument your application code for metric recoding.
-Kamon also provide many different pingable recorders like Log Reporter, StatsD, InfluxDB etc. You can configure your desired recorder with project configurations under Kamon/metrics section.
-When you start the application it will measure the instrumented components and recorder would publish either to console or specified backend where you can monitor/analyse the metrics.

-If you would like to review basic JVM metrics then it is `already configured`_ so that you can use `jconsole`_.

 Beam Metrics Utility (`MetricsSupport`)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~